tanakakentarotanaka/looker-viz-library/advanced_cross_filtering/README.md

 Please refer to the following link for detailed installation and implementation steps:
 * [**Step 2: Implement in Looker**](https://github.com/tanakakentarotanaka/looker-viz-library/tree/main?tab=readme-ov-file#step-2-implement-in-looker)
+This viz requires that cross filters are enabled on the dashboard.

 ## Disclaimer
 This is a custom visualization sample.
 If you require additional features, you may try modifying the code using AI tools like Gemini.
 Support is not provided for this visualization.
+This viz does not use any external libraries.
 **Note on Translation:**
 The README and code were originally created in Japanese and translated/refined using Gemini.
 Please be aware that there may be unnatural phrasing or translation errors.---